MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-960-Admission-Occupancy-Public-Housing/subpart-C-Rent-Reexamination/section-960.253.md

 (f) *Choice between flat and income-based rents.* Families must be offered the choice between a flat rental amount and a previously calculated income-based rent according to the following:

-(1) For a family that chooses the flat rent option, the PHA must conduct a reexamination of family income and composition at least once every three years.
+(1) For a family that chooses the flat rent option, the PHA must conduct a reexamination of family income and composition at least once every three years, except for families a PHA determines exceed the over-income limit described in § 960.507(b).
+Once a PHA determines that a family has an income exceeding the over-income limit, the PHA must follow the income examination and notification requirements under § 960.507(c).

 (2) At initial occupancy, or in any year in which a participating family is paying the income-based rent, the PHA must: